andreabonvini/Notes/AI_Fundamentals.md

 2. put both \phi_1 and not\phi_2 in Conjunctive Normal Form (all subformulas divided by a logical AND)
 3. Enumerate all clauses
-4. compare them together, if a literal appears in both clauses and in only one of them it is negated we get rid of it and write a new clause (A; not A,B -> B)
+4. compare them together, if a literal appears in both clauses and in only one of them it is negated we get rid of it and write a new clause
+   Examples:
+   - 1. A
+     2. notA or B
+     3. B   R (1,2)
+   - 1. notA or notB
+     2. A or B
+     3. notB or B   R(1,2)
+     4. notA or A   R(1,2)
 5. We do not write the new clause if it has already been written
 6. the initial expression is true if in the end we obtain the empty clause

 ##### Strategies for selecting clauses:

 - Unit-preference preference strategy:
-  Give preference (or consider only, don't remember) to resolutions involving the clauses with the smallest number of literals.
+  Give preference to resolutions involving the clauses with the smallest number of literals.
+  In depth: Considera la prima clausola della tua KB con il minimo numero di terminali e confrontala con tutte le altre clausole a partire dalla prima e andando in ordine fino alla fine (paragonala anche con le derivazioni generate in itinere!)
+  Una volta che hai finito di confrontare tale clausola con tutte le altre, ripeti il procedimento con una nuova clausola col numero minimo di letterali.
 - Set-of-support resolution:
   Solve the problem by using always at least one element of the set of support or its derivations.
   Does not guarantee completeness